Getting started with Pipelines-as-Code #

 Install the GitHub Application in our Repository #

-Next, you need to add the GitHub Application you created to this repository.
-You can do that by following these steps:
+Next, you need to add the GitHub Application you just created on your GitHub repository.
+You can do this by following these steps:

-- Go to the GitHub App URL provided by
+1. Go to the GitHub App URL provided by tkn pac bootstrap, for example: https://github.com/apps/my-paac-application.

 Here is an example of what it looks like for me:

-Let’s go back to the terminal and check-out the newly created repository with Git:
+Let’s go back to the terminal and check-out with git the newly created repository:

 git clone https://github.com/$yourusername/pac-demo